 QuoteThisWoman+ is a non-profit start-up that is committed to getting more women’s voices heard in South African media across a wide range of subjects.
 They do this by maintaining and promoting a curated database of experts that can be accessed by interested parties.

 Scrolla is a news start-up that wants to redefine the mobile-first user experience.
 Scrolla publishes investigations in a series of short updates that are posted on a daily basis.

-The New Era is a collective of news publishers that’s aimed at digitizing and distributing community newspapers in South Africa.
-In its pilot stage it will be working with eight newspapers in Mpumalanga.
+The New Era entered SAMIP as a collective of news publishers that’s aimed at digitizing and distributing community newspapers in South Africa.